Pradishan/webease-backend/README.md

 ## Available Scripts

-In the project directory, you can run:
+you can run:

 ### `npm start`

-Runs the app in the development mode.\
+Run the app in the development mode.

 ### `npm run dev`